19hours/sg-statutes/Acts/Land Acquisition Act.md

 (b) that claims to compensation for all interests in the land may be made to him.

-(2) The Collector shall also serve notice to the same effect on all persons known or believed to be interested in the land, or to be entitled to act for persons so interested, and residing or having agents authorised to receive service on their behalf within Singapore:
+(2) The Collector shall also serve notice to the same effect on —

-Provided that, if any such person resides elsewhere and has no such agent, the notice may be sent to him by registered post if his address can be ascertained after reasonable inquiry.
+(a) every person known or believed to be interested in the land and who —

+(i) is resident within Singapore; or

+(ii) is resident outside Singapore at an address that is ascertainable after reasonable inquiry; or

+(b) any person known or believed to be entitled to act for a person so interested and who —

+(i) resides, or is authorised to receive service on behalf of the person so interested, within Singapore; or

+(ii) resides, or is authorised to receive service on behalf of the person so interested, outside Singapore at an address that is ascertainable after reasonable inquiry.

+[19/2007 wef 07/05/2007]

 (3) Every such notice under subsections (1) and (2) —